 The Bory-castle is a special building complex built for decades by Jenő Bory himself, who was an architect, sculptor and painter of Székesfehérvár.
 He started the construction in 1923, and he was working on it until his death in 1959.

 Jenő Bory considered the building his own masterpiece.
 He worked mainly alone, with his two hands, using temporary help sometimes.
-Currently it serves as a private museum where his own and his wife’s works as well as contemporary artists’ works can be seen.
+Currently, it serves as a private museum where his own works, those of his wife, as well as the works of contemporary artists can be seen.

-In the present of Székesfehérvár the past plays an important role.
-The most spectacular manifestation of this is the Székesfehérvár Royal Days, the internationally-known artistic festival of the town, having its main scene in the historical downtown.
+In the present of Székesfehérvár, the past plays an important role.
+The most spectacular manifestation of this is the Székesfehérvár Royal Days, the internationally-known arts festival of the town, having its main scene in the historic downtown.

-The event-series based on the the celebration of King St. Stephen has been held since 1996 every August.
-The International Folk Dance Festival is organized as a “festival within the festival” being the starting event of the whole series in 1996, furthermore, the Coronation Celebration Games, Regional Military Orchestra Festival and Folk Art Festival.
-Apart from these, a lot of classical- and pop music concerts, impressive stage performances and procession welcome the visitors who come here in a big number every year.
+The event-series based on the celebration of King St. Stephen has been held since 1996 every August.
+The International Folk Dance Festival is organized as a “festival within the festival” being the starting event of the whole series in 1996, in addition to the Coronation Celebration Games, Regional Military Orchestra Festival and Folk Art Festival.
+Apart from these, a lot of classical- and pop music concerts, impressive stage performances and procession welcome the visitors who come here in a large number every year.

-Sport and healthy lifestyle get an outstanding role, since several local professional sport associations is represented on the scene.
+Sport and healthy lifestyle get an outstanding role since several local professional sports associations are represented in the scene.

-Whitsun is also eventful in Székesfehérvár, since several traditions are connected to this feast.
-Among others for example in many places branches and flowers are put into the window or on the fence, so that the lightning can avoid it.
+Whitsun is also eventful in Székesfehérvár since several traditions are connected to this feast.
+Among others, for example, in many places, branches and flowers are put into the window or on the fence to ward off lightning.

-Fehérvár’s population feels great and carefree at Whitsun, because the whole town “blossoms” due to the Pünkösdi Virágálom (Whitsun Flower Dream), and event during which florists build their compositions yearly around another topic and visitors can see these works during a procession accompanies by music.
+The Fehérvár’s population feels great and carefree at Whitsun because the whole town “blossoms” due to the Pünkösdi Virágálom (Whitsun Flower Dream) and event during which florists build their compositions yearly around another topic and visitors can see these works during a procession accompanied by music.